greendefibanana/realm-finance-docs/economic-systems/tariff_system.md

 - Ideal for high-traffic routes where volume matters most
 - **Risk**: Might leave money on the table if demand is inelastic

-> 💡 **Optimization Goal**: Find the tariff rate that generates maximum total income!
+> 💡 **Optimization Goal**: Find the tariff rate that geneerates maximum total income!

 ## Multi-Controller Dynamics